stereolabs/zed-docker/README.md

 # Docker with the ZED SDK (beta)

-This images let you use the ZED SDK with docker, even with the ZED camera connected (or an SVO file)
+These images let you use the ZED SDK with docker, even with the ZED camera connected (or an SVO file)

 ## Getting started